augustss/verse-semantics/Book/docs/07_types.md

 The restriction exists because fallible casts rely on runtime type information that only classes and interfaces maintain.
 Value types like integers and structs don't have runtime type tags.

-### Infallible Casts: Compile-Time Verification

-Infallible casts use parenthesis syntax `TargetType(value)` for conversions that the compiler can verify will always succeed.
+**Infallible** casts use parenthesis syntax `TargetType(value)` for conversions that the compiler can verify will always succeed.
 These casts require the source type to be a compile-time subtype of the target type:

 ```verse
 # Upcasting: always safe, always succeeds